 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were given antianxiety medications.
-These medications are generally prescribed to patients experiencing depression and anxiety.
+This metric is a measure of the percentage of long-term patients which were given antianxiety drugs.
+These medications are generally prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents